 Must have been enrolled in the spring semester and is pre-registered for fall.

 To work beyond the last day of finals a student must be enrolled in the next semester.

-If your student HAS worked on campus before (within the past three years)
+If your student HAS worked on campus before (within the past year)